 Most developers consider Kafka Connect to be the natural choice for moving data in and out of Kafka.
 Without the need for additional resources, you can use Kafka Connectors to share data between Kafka Topics and other external Data Systems.
-In this tutorial, you were introduced to Kafka Connect and discussed some of the popular Kafka Connectors for 2022.
+In this tutorial, you were introduced to Kafka Connect and discussed some of the popular Kafka Connectors.
 However, in businesses, extracting complex data from a diverse set of Data Sources can be a challenging task and this is where Hevo saves the day!visit our website to explore hevo

 Hevo Data with its strong integration with 100+ Sources & BI tools such as Apache Kafka, allows you to not only export data from sources & load data in the destinations, but also transform & enrich your data, & make it analysis-ready so that you can focus only on your key business needs and perform insightful analysis using BI tools.

 Give Hevo Data a try and sign up for a 14-day free trial today.
 Hevo offers plans & pricing for different use cases and business needs, check them out!